hlepori/test_docsify/docs/home.md

 click STRATEGY "https://ost.eurocontrol.int/sites/FIXM/Lists/Bug%20reports/AllItems.aspx" "Go to the FIXM Strategy" _blank
 ```

-The FIXM User Manual, formerly known as Implementation Guidance, is developed and maintained by the FIXM Community.
-Content has been subject to FIXM CCB review and endorsement and is therefore the official recommendation of the FIXM CCB.

 Note: The content of the FIXM User Manual is informative.
 The use of the words *shall* or *required* indicates a requirement to be strictly followed in order to conform to this guidance.
 The use of the words *should* or *recommended* indicates that there may may be valid reasons, in particular circumstances, to ignore a particular aspect of the guidance.